colm-connaughton/le-docs-tmp/README.md

    This doesn't run the variable window calculations or produce figures to avoid unnecessarily long run-time.

-The config files are written in [yaml](https://kapeli.com/cheat_sheets/YAML.docset/Contents/Resources/Documents/index) format.
-Yaml is intended to be human-readable so the config files should be fairly self-explanatory.

 # Description of individual pipeline stages